calebmsword/javascript-notes/README.md

 ### What ES6 classes are sugar for

-A class is syntatic sugar for a [constructor function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new#description).
+You get a 95% accurate understanding of ES6 classes by thinking of them as syntatic sugar for a [constructor function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new#description).
  - static fields are attached to the constructor
    - (non-static methods can still access them with `this.constructor[staticPropertyName]` lmao)
  - A GUESS, NOT CONFIRMED: